29 Jan 5 LEADERSHIP MISTAKES PRINCIPALS SHOULD AVOID

 If you would like to know what challenges you will face and how to overcome them download the Think Strategic White Paper below.

 Want more tips on how to be an awesome 21st Century Principal?
-Why not attend Leadership for the 21st Century Workshop at NIST International School on 25 & 26 March 2017.
+If you are interested in principal leadership programs, why not attend Leadership for the 21st Century Workshop at NIST International School on 25 & 26 March 2017 to disrupt and renovate your school leadership framework.
 Click here for more info or here to register.
 Or maybe you would prefer to grow your leadership in your own time – check out my new Online Leadership Course here – you can adapt it to suit your needs and take 6 weeks, 6 months or 6 years to complete it.
 It’s all up to you.

 Whatever you choose – I wish you a fabulous start to the new school year.